 There are approximately 26,000 people living in the Town of Paradise planning area.
-Most of the District's improved park facilities are located here, including the Terry Ashe Recreation Center, Bille Park, Moore Road Park, Paradise Memorial Park, and Aquatic Park.
+Most of the District's improved park facilities are located here, including the Terry Ashe Recreation Center, Bille Park, Moore Road Park, Paradise Memorial Park, Noble Park, and Aquatic Park.
 Bille Park and Moore Road Park are both only partially developed with acreage available for future facility improvements.
 Oak Creek Park is also located in this area and provides 17 acres of natural park land with walking trails.
-The available acreage owned by the District in the Paradise planning area is adequate to provide reasonable access to facilities for the area residents, with the notable exception of those living in the east area of town.
-Additional property needs to be acquired in this area to provide these residents with park facilities, such as baseball fields, picnic areas and playgrounds.
-The District is currently evaluating acquisition of eleven acres to address this need.
+The available acreage owned by the District in the Paradise planning area is adequate to provide reasonable access to facilities for the area residents.
+The District has just completed a master plan for the 12 acre Noble Park located in the east portion of Town.